Katanomics: Bringing

 Policy back into African Politics

-The first virtual home for those working to explain why democratic politics in Africa repeatedly fails to deliver development and mobilising citizens to fix the mess.
-We also showcase success stories.
+This site is the first virtual home for those working to explain why democratic politics seems to have repeatedly failed to deliver development in Africa, and those mobilising citizens to fix the mess.

 Katanomics is a diagnostic framework for understanding why many African democracies (despite competitive elections, civic vibrancy, and constitutional guarantees) consistently fail to learn from policy mistakes.
 It examines how political narratives and policy implementation constantly drift apart, how civic knowledge collapses (undermining “national learning” in Africa), and why feedback loops essential for development break down.